dletorey/rebuild/src/travel/europe/Turkiye/myra-ancient-lycian-city.md

 As we were arriving into Bezirgan, [Waze](https://www.waze.com) was getting a bit confused so I asked my friend to find it on their phone and direct me.
 We finally found a sign for parking for the restaurant.
 We then had to figure out how to get from there to the Restaurant.

-Once there we found a garden with dinning tables and chairs, we called out as we saw no one and after that the Manager Abdull came and spoke to us.
+Once there we found a garden with dining tables and chairs, we called out as we saw no one and after that the Manager Abdull came and spoke to us.
 We asked if we could have a table for 3, he explained that they had none, as they only do two tables per night to make it very intimate.

 Abdull showed us the menu and it was a 10 course tasting menu, he said that they had a table for tomorrow so we booked it.